adam-amara/metabopipeline/README.md

 ## Convert .d to .mzML files with dockerized msconvert

 The point of this first step is to convert your .d into .mzML files.
-For that, you will use the folder  [test_msconvert](https://github.com/adam-amara/metabopipeline/tree/main/test_msconvert)
+For that, you will use the folder  [test_msconvert](https://github.com/adam-amara/metabopipeline/tree/main/test_msconvert).
+We will also perform centroiding on spectra, to match with metaboigniter, the next step of the workflow.

 ### Prepare your data